Japan's Abe to co-opt rival, draft more women in cabinet reshuffle

 In an apparent bid for party unity, Abe was to tap Justice Minister Sadakazu Tanigaki, his predecessor as LDP leader, for the key party post of secretary-general, the LDP's de facto election campaign chief, major media reported.

-Tanigaki, 69, hails from a moderate wing of the LDP that favours better ties with China - ties that have been frayed by disputes over territory and wartime history.
+Tanigaki, 69, hails from a moderate wing of the LDP that favors better ties with China - ties that have been frayed by disputes over territory and wartime history.

 He was also an architect of a bipartisan plan to raise Japan's sales tax in two stages to 10 percent by October 2015.
 Implementation of the second stage is now in doubt due to a string of gloomy economic data.